murf-ai/orkestr-core/docs/Concepts.md

 Orkestr is built around the following concepts:

 - **Node**: A node is a single instance of a virtual machine, container, or any other type of compute resource.
-A node can be a physical machine, a virtual machine, a container, or any other type of compute resource.
-- **Cluster**: A cluster is a group of nodes that are managed as a single unit.
-A cluster can be a group of virtual machines, containers, or any other type of node.
+- **Cluster**: A cluster is a group of nodes with the same configuration, managed as a single unit.
-- **Service**: A service is a group of clusters that are managed as a single unit.
+- **Service**: Group of clusters that are expected to run the same application/task.
-- **Provider**: A provider is a cloud provider that provides compute resources.
+- **Provider**: A provider is a cloud vendor that provides compute resources.
 - **Datastore**: A datastore is a storage system that is used to store the state of the infrastructure and services.
 - **Event Bus**: An event bus is a message broker that is used to send and receive events between different components of the system.
 - **Scheduler**: A scheduler is a component that is used to schedule tasks and events in the system.